 If you’re Dutch, make sure to check out her Etsy shop.

 IN THIS ARTICLE

 When worn properly, a person wearing a non-medical mask or face covering can reduce the spread of his or her own infectious respiratory droplets.
 Non-medical face masks are not standardized and are not intended for use in healthcare settings or by healthcare professionals.

-Wearing a mask alone will not prevent the spread of COVID-19.
-You must consistently and strictly adhere to good hygiene and public health measures, including frequent hand washing and physical (social) distancing.
+Wearing a mask alone will not prevent the spread.
+You must consistently and strictly adhere to good hygiene and public health measures, including frequent handwashing and physical distancing.

 For extra protection you can place a filter in the mask; a kitchen paper, vacuum cleaner bag, HEPA filter, or other non-woven material will work.
 A filter lasts 2-3 hours.

 How To Clean A Face Mask?